BinhQuocLy/aws-terraform-three-tier/README.md

 # AWS-Terraform Infrastructure for 3-Tier Architecture with High Availability

-An three-tier architecture, infrastructure by AWS and provisioned with Terraform.
+An 3-Tier architecture, infrastructure by AWS and provisioned with Terraform.
 Ensuring high availability.

 ![diagram2](docs/diagram2.png)